vishal-bhola/Versatile-Incubation/README.md

 ## Usage

-Just Open index.html and see the MAGIC!
-( INTERNET CONNECTION IS NECESSARY )
+Just Open index.html and see the MAGIC! on your screen ( INTERNET CONNECTION IS NECESSARY )

 ## Credits